emmjac/maven-build/README.md

 The **src/main/java** directory contains the project source code, the **src/test/java** directory contains the test source, and the **pom.xml** file is the project's Project Object Model, or POM.

-## 2 Generate a Web (WAR) Project
+## 2 Generate a Web App (WAR) Project
  Run the below command to generate a Web App project

     - mvn archetype:generate -DgroupId=com.jjtech -DartifactId=JJtechBatchApp -DarchetypeArtifactId=maven-archetype-webapp -DinteractiveMode=false

-The above command will generate a standard maven project template for a simple Web application
+The above command will generate a standard maven project template for a simple Web application.
+Edit folder structure to achieve the desired java structure and required files.